Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 110.  ### Question110
-Who is responsible for the system architecture of a Product being developed using Scrum? (choose the best answer)
+Who is responsible for the System Architecture of a Product being developed using Scrum? (choose the best answer)

 - [ ] The Architect chosen by the Scrum Team.
 - [x] The Developers.